 ¶ 2 Leave a comment on paragraph 2 0 This site hosts the peer-to-peer review of the original manuscript for The Piracy Crusade: How the Music Industry’s War on Sharing Destroys Markets and Erodes Civil Liberties by Aram Sinnreich.

-¶ 3 Leave a comment on paragraph 3 0 The book will be released in December, 2013, by University of Massachusetts Press, which allowed me to post the original draft here for pre-publication and open-review.
-The draft manuscript with comments will continue to live online here, even after the book has been published.
+¶ 3 Leave a comment on paragraph 3 0 The book was released in December, 2013, by University of Massachusetts Press, which allowed me to post the original draft here for pre-publication and open-review.
+The draft manuscript with comments will continue to live online here, even now that the book has been published.
 This entire text is available to access freely under a Creative Commons Attribution-NonCommercial-ShareAlike license.

 - Introduction: Piracy Crusades Old and New